zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 }
 ```

-## High Availability
+## Using AT-TLS for API ML in High Availability

 AT-TLS settings for a Zowe API Mediation Layer installation configured in High Availability mode do not differ extensively.
 Changes need to be made to the previously described rules to allow for cross-lpar communication:

-Make sure the `RemoteAddr` setting in the rules accounts for the following connections:
+Ensure that the `RemoteAddr` setting in the rules accounts for the following connections:

-- Discovery Service to Discovery Service, this is the replica request.
+- Discovery Service to Discovery Service.
+This is the replica request.
-- Gateway Service to southbound services running in other LPAR.
+- Gateway Service to southbound services running in another LPAR.
-- Southbound services to Discovery Service, during onboarding.
+- Southbound services to Discovery Service.
+This applies during onboarding.

 ## Troubleshooting

-This section describes some common issues and how to resolve them.
+This section describes some common issues when using AT-TLS with API ML and how to resolve these issues.

-- You see the message "This combination of port requires SSL" <!-- verify correct message -->:
+### The message `This combination of port requires SSL` is thrown <!-- verify correct message -->:

 Make sure the URL starts with `https://`.
 This message indicates that AT-TLS rules are in place and it is trying to connect on port 80 to the API Gateway, however the latter is still only listening on the secure port 443.

+**Solution:**
-  Solution: review settings in the API Gateway, make sure the changes described [here](#zowe-configuration) are applied.
+Review settings in the API Gateway.
+Ensure that the changes described in [AT-TLS configuration for Zowe](#at-tls-configuration-for-zowe) are applied.

-- AT-TLS rules not applied
+### AT-TLS rules are not applied

-  It could be a variation of the previous one, if the application is responding in http.
-It means the application is properly configured to support http-only calls but AT-TLS is not in place.
+Ff the application is responding in http, the application may not be properly configured to support http-only calls.
+AT-TLS is not correctly configured.

+**Solution:**
-  Solution: Make sure the rules are active and that the filters on port range and job names are properly set.
+Ensure the rules are active and that the filters on port range and job names are properly set.

-- Non matching ciphers
+### Non matching ciphers

-  This could happen if the [list of ciphers](#ciphers) does not match between the ones configured in the AT-TLS rules and the ones used by non AT-TLS-aware clients.
+An error can occur if the [list of ciphers](#ciphers) does not match between the ones configured in the AT-TLS rules and the ones used by non AT-TLS-aware clients.

+**Solution:**
-  Solution: review the supported TLS versions and ciphers used in both client and server.
+Review the supported TLS versions and ciphers used in both the client and the server.